konveyor/tackle-test-generator-cli/doc/unit/user_guide.md

 CTD-guided test generation constructs a CTD model of each public method in the specified application classes, and generates a test plan from the model, where each row in the test plan---specifying a vector of types for the method parameters---becomes a coverage goal for test generation.
 Applying CTD at the method level, thus, results in a set of test plans that guide test generation.
 The CTD model for a method consists of a set of types for each formal parameter of the method; these types are subtypes of the declared parameter type and identified statically via type inference.
 Test generation operates in two steps.
 First, the test-generation engine runs EvoSuite and/or Randoop to create a set of base test cases from which it mines "building-block" test sequences and adds them to a sequence pool.
 Next, it iterates over the CTD test plans, and attempts to synthesize a covering test sequence for each row of a test plan by creating objects/values of the types specified in a row, and reusing sequences from the sequence pool.

-CTD-guided test generation can be configured using the following parameters:
+CTD-guided test generation can be configured using the following configuration options:

 1. `base_test_generator`: The base test generator to use for creating the building-block test sequences: the values can be `evosuite` (EvoSuite only), `randoop` (Randoop only), or `combined` (both Evosuite and Randoop).